Magnus Barefoot: Campaign in Sweden

 After returning to Norway, Magnus turned east.
 By claiming an ancient border between Norway and Sweden, he set his course for the Swedish provinces of Dalsland and Västergötland in late 1099.
-In Magnus' view, the border with Sweden should be set further east: at the Göta älv river, through the Vänern lake and north to the province of Värmland.
+In Magnus's view, the border with Sweden should be set further east: at the Göta älv river, through the Vänern lake and north to the province of Värmland.
 He claimed all land west of Vänern (chiefly Dalsland).
 Swedish king Inge Stenkilsson refuted the claim, and Magnus began a campaign in response.
 He raided his way through the forest villages, and Inge began amassing an army.
 When advised by his men to retreat, Magnus became more aggressive; he believed that once begun, a campaign should never be aborted.
 In a surprise nighttime attack, Magnus assaulted Swedish forces east of Göta älv at Fuxerna (near Lilla Edet).
 After defeating the Swedes at Fuxerna, he conquered part of Västergötland.
 According to a skald, Magnus conquered "fifteen hundreds from the Geats".
 He had a wooden fort, surrounded by a moat, built on the island of Kållandsö in the southern portion of Vänern.
 Before returning to Norway, Magnus left 300 men on the island for the winter (led by Finn Skofteson and Sigurd Ullstreng).

 According to Randi Helene Førsund, the Norwegians in Kållandsö appear to have been characterized by arrogance (perhaps due to their successes under Magnus) and taunted the Swedish king for taking so long to arrive.
 After newly formed ice connected the island to the mainland, Inge arrived with about 3,000 men.
 Although he offered several times to allow the Norwegians to return home in peace (with their plunder and possessions), Inge's offers were rejected.
 The Swedes finally attacked, burning the fort.
 The Norwegians were spared and allowed to return home, after being beaten with sticks and surrendering all their possessions.
 Angry at the humiliating defeat, Magnus planned revenge.
 He entered Sweden the following year, reconquering the same areas.
 During the hasty campaign Magnus and his men were ambushed by Swedish forces and forced to flee back to their ships, suffering heavy losses.
 The war continued until 1100 or 1101.

 Danish king Eric Evergood, concerned that the conflict would escalate, began peace talks between the two kings.
-Relations had been strained between Denmark and Norway after Magnus' 1096 raids into Halland, and Eric feared that the conflict might spill over into his own country.
+Relations had been strained between Denmark and Norway after Magnus's 1096 raids into Halland, and Eric feared that the conflict might spill over into his own country.
 The three Scandinavian kings eventually agreed to negotiate peace in the border area near Göta älv.
-After a constructive meeting, they agreed to preserve ancestral borders; by marrying Inge's daughter Margaret (who acquired the byname Fredkulla: "Colleen-of-Peace"), Magnus acquired the lands he claimed on behalf of his ancestors.
+After a constructive meeting, they agreed to preserve ancestral borders; by marrying Inge's daughter Margaret (who acquired the byname Fredkulla: "Maiden of Peace"), Magnus acquired the lands he claimed on behalf of his ancestors.
 Since the marriage was childless, Dalsland never became established as a Norwegian province and was returned to Sweden after his death.